 Vinegar, Baking Soda, And Salt Works Wonders

-There are two schools of thought: one uses baking soda and one uses salt.
+There are two schools of thought: one uses baking soda, and one uses salt.
 Both come back with raving reviews.
-You want to use enough salt or baking soda to make a paste when adding vinegar.
-Wipe it on to the exposed hard water stains.
-Let it sit for 10-15 minutes, then wipe it clean.
+You want to use enough salt or baking soda to make a paste; wipe it onto the exposed hard water stains when adding vinegar.
+Let it sit for 20-30 minutes, then wipe it clean.
 Another useful tip is to take a plastic bag and fill it with vinegar.
 Put your faucet aerator or showerhead in the bag.
-Let it soak for 20 minutes.
-Using your “wives toothbrush :^)”, brush away the mineral deposits.
-With the same bag of vinegar, you can tie it around your faucets, bathtub spout and shut off valves and do the same thing.
+Let it soak for 30 minutes.
+Then, using your “wife’s toothbrush :-),” brush away the mineral deposits.
+With the same bag of vinegar, you can tie it around your faucets, bathtub spout, and shut-off valves to get the same results.

 NOTE: Vinegar is very acidic, which makes it a good cleaner.
 It can counteract soap scum, hard water stains, and adhesives.
-A paste of vinegar and baking soda can dissolve many stains including red wine.
+A paste made of vinegar and baking soda can dissolve many stains, including red wine.

 The Best Way To Work Your Magic On Hard Water Is By Installing A Whole-House Reverse Osmosis System